 Your puppy will have received a 4 week Neopar Parvo, 5 and 10 week Bordetella, 6, 8, 12 and 16 week 5 way Parvo (depending on go home date), rabies, if received 12 weeks or older, de-worming every 10 days since birth, Totrazuril twice and a microchip.

 Our vaccination schedule is thoughtfully spaced to support optimal health while minimizing unnecessary stress on your puppy’s developing immune system.
-While some veterinary offices may recommend administering multiple vaccines in a single visit - including Lepto and Corona vaccines, or RNA based vaccines —we encourage following the schedule we provide, based on years of experience and a more conservative approach.
+Most veterinary offices will administer multiple vaccines in a single visit - often adding Lepto and Corona vaccines, or RNA based vaccines.
+To prevent vaccine reaction or development of auto immune disorders, and to fulfill your health warranty, we ask that the schedule given be followed to help build a strong and stable foundation for long-term health.

 Important Note: